cristian-grecu/master-baccarat-2025/de1-gui/README.md

 ## Introduction

 The labs in this course are designed to be completed using a DE1-SoC FPGA board.
-However, under the current public health conditions not everyone has physical access to one.
+However, you may not always have physical access to one.

-We have therefore developed a “virtual” DE1-SoC that emulates a portion of the functionality of the real board — for this lab, the buttons, LEDs, and seven-segment displays.
+We have developed a “virtual” DE1-SoC that emulates a portion of the functionality of the real board — for this lab, the buttons, LEDs, and seven-segment displays.

 ## What's in the box?